-Below is a listing of standards that are under consideration for the OSAC Registry, along with their status in the approval process.
+The following documents are under consideration for placement on the OSAC Registry, along with their status in the approval process.

-Intent to Add to the OSAC Registry – Items Open for Comment
+Intent to Add to the OSAC Registry – Documents Open for Comment

 During the open comment period, OSAC collects feedback from our forensic science stakeholders to determine whether a standard should be included on the Registry.
 The intent of this open comment period is not to revise a document, but rather to collect specific feedback as to why it should or should not be an OSAC Registry Approved Standard.
 The following document is currently open for comment:

 - ANSI/ASB Standard 020, Standard for Validation Studies of DNA Mixtures, and Development and Verification of a Laboratory’s Mixture Interpretation Protocol, First Edition, 2018.
 Comment deadline 11:59 PM ET on December 13, 2019.
 Please submit your comments by this deadline.